 A recurring issue among mature students seems to be the need to justify the choice made, something I feel keenly.
 When work is no longer financially compensated—taking the case of an unfunded PhD student like myself—there can be an innate need to adjust the perception of work being connected to remuneration, and to demonstrate to those not familiar with academic research the value of that work.
 Although these are feelings many students, not just mature students, will experience, age plays a big role in feeding the gremlins of self-doubt in this regard.
 A decision has been taken, in many cases, to leave something quantifiable in general terms to pursue something more abstract.
 There’s a need to prove to the people potentially supporting you through the revised route—or to yourself—that there’s a clear light at the end of the tunnel, and as all researchers will know, mature student or not, that’s simply not the way things work in the highly competitive world of post-PhD possibilities that can present an often confusing and overwhelming array of seemingly unattainable possibilities in an enormously competitive space.

 I mentioned imposter syndrome at the outset, and although that isn’t something that is exclusive to mature students, they can still experience imposter syndrome acutely.
 This can come from a place of being less immersed in the education system, from the time away pursuing other things, or a change in discipline.
 There is the way university experience can be intimately connected with youth and exploration, as if life experience simply stops at a certain age, as if establishing identity and discovery of new passions is the purview of the young.
-No matter your credentials however, imposter syndrome will always lurk in the shadows, but for me personally knowing other people experience it too and airing it out can help.
-Those conversations are not always something a mature student—or someone studying remotely—has easy access to.
+Imposter syndrome is always lurking in the shadows, but for me personally knowing other people experience it too and discussing how to counteract it can help.

 That’s not to say being a mature student is without its rewards.
+I consider myself incredibly fortunate to be able to return to university and even though undertaking a PhD can be challenging, the challenges are outweighed by my passion for the project.
+I enjoy my work and I have a lot of support both within the university and outside of it.
 The university where I am currently based offers an incredible number of events and opportunities which consistently inspire and invigorate my research.
-I am enormously privileged to have the opportunity to take this step and to pursue work that I am passionate about.
+I am enormously privileged to have the opportunity to spend time with my books and research, pursuing something I have wanted to do for a number of years.
 Mature students often approach study with a drive that underscores the fact they are likely to have taken big life decisions to reach that point of sitting in lecture theatres in the first place, and I simply want to share my own experiences of the fact those decisions don’t come without emotional and mental baggage as people undertake their studies.
 I am writing this primarily because I hope that in exploring my own struggles with adjusting from the ‘9 to 5’ and returning to university, there might be others who find comfort in shared experience, or who wish to expand on their own.
-I don’t feel I’m in a position to offer advice per se, as I am still working out my own thoughts on returning to fulltime study, but I would say that attending conferences, joining social media groups relevant to my research and developing online networks has enriched my experiences enormously, and has counteracted those moments of isolation.
+I don’t feel I’m in a position to offer advice per se, but I would say that attending conferences, joining social media groups relevant to my research and developing online networks has enriched my experiences enormously, and has counteracted those moments of isolation.